 Percussion instruments are the oldest form of musical instrument in the world and have been played for many thousands of years, long before professional instrument-makers existed.
 The history of Carnival percussion is also linked to the history of slavery.
 When slave owners banned slaves from using drums, slaves developed a range of alternative rhythm instruments in response.
 Following these examples, we can recycle and re-use things from our kitchen to make and play our own percussion instruments at home.
+Or just grab a pot or pan and a wooden spoon – professional Samba percussionists in Brazil play a frying pan (one-egg sized, stainless steel with no coating sounds best).

 Once you have made your instruments, you can join in with our 2019 Carnival Percussion Workshops with Xi-mali Kadeena-Guscos.
 (Yes, we did recycle the bottles – our infection control policy means that everything served at events is pre-packaged.)